mybb/docs.mybb.com/extend/owning-managing-projects.md

 [![Control Panel 2](/assets/images/mods/owners2.png)](/assets/images/mods/owners2.png)

-You can see your projects and the projects you are involved in (as a collaborator) as well as any pending project invitations sent to you.

 #### Start a Project

 If you wish to start a project, you must click New Project to expand the project options.